cloudControl/documentation/Guides/Python/Django.md

 ## Pushing and Deploying your App

-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the dotCloud platform:

 ~~~bash
 $ cctrlapp APP_NAME create python